drevops/.github/profile/README.md

 > DevOps ecosystem for Drupal

-Drupal project template and tooling to speed-up DevOps when working on Drupal sites.
+Drupal project scaffold and tooling to speed-up DevOps when working on Drupal sites.

 ## Repositories